Open-Models-Startup/docs-vite/docs/platform/webcontainers/browser-config.md

 Microsoft Edge disables usage of [WebAssembly][MDN_WEB_ASSEMBLY] when you set its “Enhance your security on the web” option to “Strict”.

-To allow StackBlitz projects to run, either set this option to “Balanced” or add exceptions for a couple domains used by StackBlitz projects.
+To allow OpenModels projects to run, either set this option to “Balanced” or add exceptions for a couple domains used by OpenModels projects.

 1. Go to `edge://settings/privacy` → “Enhance your security on the web”.